Updates and news

 p104 What to see and do

 Tokyo Station area A guided tour of the Imperial Palace Tour can now be booked on the same day; for further details see sankan.kunaicho.go.jp/english/guide/koukyo.html.
 You can register for a tour outside the palace’s Kikyomon Gate near Tokyo Station.
-The tour and instructions are currently given in Japanese but voice guidance in other languages is being added.
+There is now an English-speaking tour guide.

-p110 Harajuku The JR station will be rebuilt for the Olympics so in the coming years expect there to be construction work.
-(Sendagaya and Shinanomachi stations on the Chuo-Sobu line will also be rebuilt.)
+p110 Harajuku A new JR station has been built (for the Olympics) but construction work is likely to continue as the original station is now going to be revamped.
+(Sendagaya and Shinanomachi stations on the Chuo-Sobu line will are also going to be rebuilt.)

 p114 Ueno The National Museum of Western Art was added to UNESCO’s World Heritage list in July 2016 as part of the registration of The Architectural work of Le Corbusier, an outstanding contribution to Modern movement.